commerce-docs/microsite-commerce-storefront/_dropin-enrichments/README.md

 ## How It Works

-The functions generator (`scripts/@generate-function-docs.js`) automatically looks for enrichment files in this directory.
-If found, it merges the enriched content with auto-generated content, giving priority to the enriched versions.
+The documentation generators (`scripts/@generate-function-docs.js` and `scripts/@generate-event-docs.js`) automatically look for enrichment files in this directory.
+If found, they merge the enriched content with auto-generated content, giving priority to the enriched versions.

 ## Directory Structure

 ```
 _dropin-enrichments/
   {dropin-name}/
-    functions.json
+    functions.json   # Enriched function documentation
+    events.json      # Enriched event documentation
 ```

 Example: